-Canada’s Best Online Indigenous Artisan Marketplace Starts Here!
+Canada’s Best Indigenous Artisan Marketplace Starts Here Friday Nov 24th – Sunday Dec 10th 2023!

-Our directory below will connect you to each induvial Artists website.
-Live Streamed Video Interviews with all of the Artists will take place daily from Nov 26th – Dec 5th 2021 Via our Facebook page.
-This year’s Indigenous Artisan Marketplace was proudly funded by the NCCT.
-Donations are greatly appreciated and will be used to ensure the success of community events and programs like this in the years to come.
-Donate Now
+ONLINE: Starting Nov 24th Our directory below will connect you to each individual artist’s website.
+Live Streamed Video Interviews with all of the Artists will take place daily from Nov 24th – Dec 10th 2023 Via our Facebook Page

 Bella Lafontaine – Buttercup Cree-ations